GETTING TO THE MUSEUM

 The AGC Museum is located at the top of the hill from Winchester city centre.
 The hill is very steep.
 The Museum is located a 10-minute walk from the Winchester train station and is located 75 feet from the Westgate bus stop.

-There is limited, free parking on site with permits for your time visiting Winchester’s Military Quarter only.
+There is limited, free parking on site with permits for your time visiting Winchester’s Military Museums only.
 There are disabled spaces within the metal studs in front of the Royal Green Jackets (Rifles) Museum, however the Museum cannot guarantee parking or reserve spaces.
 You need a permit to park even with a Blue Badge.
 These can be obtained from the Museum Office on arrival.
 The closest pay and display parking is on Tower Street.

 There is a drop off point with a dropped curb on the side of the Royal Green Jackets (Rifles) Museum, and a drop off point without a dropped curb in front of the building.
 The path in front of the Museum is paved.